All published articles of this journal are available on ScienceDirect.

 1. INTRODUCTION

 Dental treatments usually cause pain to patients so local anesthetic injections are given to relieve pain, especially in oral and maxillofacial surgery.
 The injection itself causes some degree of pain, therefore topical anesthetics are usually applied on the local anesthetic delivery site prior to the local anesthetic injection.
 The topical anesthetic is only effective in blocking the pain stimuli in the superficial layer of the mucosa or skin by temporarily anesthetizing the tiny nerve ending close to the target mucosa or skin surface.
-The widely used local anesthetics in dentistry is Lidocaine (LD) hydrochloride, an amide-based anesthetic which has a rapid onset, moderate duration of action, and less complications [1, 2].
+The widely used local anesthetics in anesthesia is Lidocaine (LD) hydrochloride, an amide-based anesthetic which has a rapid onset, moderate duration of action, and less complications [1, 2].
 LD is available in both injectable and topical forms in various concentrations.
 For injections, a 2% concentration of lidocaine is commonly used with various vasoconstrictors, such as epinephrine.
 For topical anesthetics, a higher concentration is used and available in various forms of spray, gel, and ointment.

 Besides pain blocking, several local anesthetic agents including lidocaine have been known to possess antimicrobial effects against various bacterial species and candida [3, 4].
 The in vitro antimicrobial effectiveness depends on the type and concentration of drugs, tested microorganisms, and methods of antimicrobial susceptibility testing.
 However, the beneficial role of the antimicrobial activity in clinical use has not yet been confirmed.
 In patients, topical anesthetics are used to reduce pain before collecting a sample at the sensitive infected area, such as wound area, the cornea, or the upper respiratory tract.
 This procedure may cause false-negative results of pathogen detection from the specimen for diagnostic purposes [5-8].
 During dental treatment, some local anesthetic injection techniques, such as buccal infiltration, conventional and modified intra-ligamental injection, have shown significant increases in bacteremia [9].
 Bacterial levels in the bloodstream have been shown to increase immediately after local anesthetic injection occurs and decreased within 1 hour to normal levels [10].
 The application of topical anesthetics to reduce pain from local anesthetic injections might, therefore, help decrease bacteremia caused by oral microflora due to the drug injection.
 In addition, the incidence of local infections or abscesses at the site of injection is very low.